rrd108/nuxt-api-shield/README.md

   - Prevents malicious actors or excessive requests from a single source from overwhelming your API.
 - **Customizable Rate Limits**
   - Configure maximum request count, duration within which the limit applies, and a ban period for exceeding the limit.
+  - If the request limit is exceeded, the user is banned for the configured ban period.
+During the ban period, **all requests are blocked with a 429 error**, regardless of the rate limit window.
-  - Add a delay to responses when a user is banned to discourage further abuse.
+  - Add a delay to responses when a user is banned to discourage further abuse (optional).
   - Customize the error message for banned users.
   - Optionally include the `Retry-After` header in responses when a user is banned.
   - Tailor the rate-limiting behavior to align with your API's specific needs and usage patterns.